 Together with her advisor and the project team, she chose dates to close and open the different plots to agricultural activity (i.e. Action dates).
+She also opted to leave margins in her mown fields for 2 weeks post mowing.

-The team arranged a habitat quality assessment of her farm in July, giving her a score for each plot and the overall target area.
+The team arranged a habitat quality assessment of her farm in July, giving her a score for each plot.